7 Best OTC Hearing Aids of 2026

 - No Bluetooth audio streaming — the Eargo 8 does not stream music, podcasts, or phone calls

-- Highest price in this roundup by a significant margin; at this price it overlaps with entry-level prescription devices
+- Highest price in this roundup by a significant margin; it overlaps with entry-level prescription devices

 7. Audien Atom Pro 2 — Most Affordable Entry